 - Junkers G38 Dual Time #6940-4 — Nice, but…

-- Casio G-Shock MTG — Many people love this, but I don’t.
+- Casio G-Shock MTG — Many people love the look of these watches, but I don’t.

 - Citizen Signature Eco-Drive Octavia Chronograph — Looks a lot like the much cooler Audemars Piguet Royal Oak Chronograph.

-- B&M Clifton — Classy looking watch, but that annoying single dial, extra hand thing.
+- B&M Clifton — Classy looking watch, but that “single dial, extra hand thing” seems annoying.

-- Jaeger LeCoultre “Master Compressor” — Excellent solution, my favorite watch, but SUPER pricy.
-Buy me one!
+- Jaeger LeCoultre “Master Compressor” — Excellent solution, my favorite watch ideally, but SUPER pricey.

 - Ingersoll IN8410WH Sam Automatic — Almost bought this one, but found out the movement is Chinese and kinda questionable.